UniCredit: Business in Russia

 After a Russian invasion of Ukraine on February 24, 2022, UniCredit's Chief Executive Officer, Andrea Orcel, announced in March 2022 that the bank was actively considering leaving the Russian market.
 Prior to the invasion, UniCredit had even considered buying the Russian bank Otkrytie.
 In March 2022, the bank estimated possible losses from exiting the Russian market at €7.4 billion.
 In May 2022, it became known that UniCredit had reserved more than €1 billion for possible losses in the Russian Federation, while still considering leaving the market.

 Later in May 2022, it was reported that UniCredit and Citigroup were considering exchanging assets in Russia.
 UniCredit's position has been that it is unwilling to sell its business at undervalued prices and does not want to face serious financial losses.
 According to the Financial Times, billionaire Volodymyr Potanin's "Interros" was one of the contenders to purchase the bank's business, but UniCredit denied the proposal due to unfavorable conditions.
 Raiffeisen Bank International and UniCredit are the only foreign banks on the central bank's list of 13 "systemically important credit institutions," and are therefore extremely important in the Russian financial system.
 In 2022, UniCredit's total revenue exceeded €20 billion, with more than €1 billion coming from its Russian operations.

-In May 2024, a Russian court authorized the seizure of €462.7 million of Unicredit's assets.

 In April 2022, the European Central Bank issued an order to reduce operations in Russia.
 On June 29, UniCredit filed a lawsuit with the European Court of Justice, demanding that the demands be declared illegal, since its activities in Russia are carried out outside the jurisdiction of the ECB.

+In May 2024, a Russian court authorized the seizure of €462.7 million of Unicredit's assets.